stadolsky/htlmltopdf-golang-lambda/README.md

 #### Copy AWS Layer from the docker container

-`$ ocker run --rm -it -v $(pwd):/data wkhtmltopdf-layer-factory cp /layer/wkhtmltopdf-go.zip /data/output`
+`$ docker run --rm -it -v $(pwd):/data wkhtmltopdf-layer-factory cp /layer/wkhtmltopdf-go.zip /data/output`

 **In the end all files will be located in `output` dir**